BeyondQuality/beyondquality/README.md

 4. We build and collaborate in public.
 5. We create the whole, that is greater than the sum of individual parts.

 This community is open to any tech professional who wants to bring depth and rigour into solving problems.
-We love cross-functional collaboration.
+We love inter-disciplinary collaboration.
 We aren't limited to quality specialists, but we all care about the quality of our work.

 ## What we do here